sc3/cookcountyjail/README.md

 ### Contributing

 Want to help out?
-There's a lot of ways you can contribute.
-Especially when it comes to documentation, code, and tests, no patch is too small: fix typos, add comments, clean up inconsistent whitespace, etc.
+There's a lot of ways you can contribute, and no patch is too small.
+You can:

 - report bugs
 - suggest new features